fvangef/mlgsc/README.md

 Example
 -------

-Here is an example of MLGSC used for classifying protein sequences of Spo0A to genus level in the Firmicutes clade.
+Here is a short example of MLGSC used for classifying protein sequences of Spo0A to genus level in the Firmicutes clade (for more details, see the [real-world example](#Real-World Example) below).
 We need a multiple alignment of Spo0A protein sequences (`Spo0A.msa`) and a phylogenetic tree of the Firmicute genera (`firmicute_genera.nw`).

 Then we train the classifier with the following command: